malborroni/Foundations_of_Computer-Science/README.md

 Starting from the Google Play Store dataset,
 All groups and individual must do the following:

-    Convert the app sizes to a number
-    Convert the number of installs to a number Transform “Varies with device” into a missing value Convert Current Ver and Android Ver into a dotted number (e.g. 4.0.3 or 4.2) Remove the duplicates
+    Convert Current Ver and Android Ver into a dotted number (e.g. 4.0.3 or 4.2) Remove the duplicates
     For each category, compute the number of apps